vprtwn/benzguo.github.io/poetry/NYLA/NYLB5.md

-somewhere a towering abacus clicks quietly alone beneath the dim light of a crescent moon counting the lovely uncanniness of being duplicated
+somewhere a towering abacus clicks quietly alone beneath the dim light of a crescent moon ah the lovely uncanniness of being duplicated

 inside a pressurized lunar data center black servers blink frantically